jasonearly/jasonearly.github.io/_posts/2019-10-19-product-design-principles-think-divergently.md

 date: 2019-10-19
 categories: archive product design process
 excerpt: "Precision and perfection during the exploration and discovery phase create an illusion of certainty and permanence."
+description: "Discover how embracing divergent thinking in product design unlocks creativity, fosters innovation, and leads to user-focused solutions that stand out."
 ---

 <!-- ## Think Divergently -->